 At the same time, you may encounter higher expenses in retirement (like healthcare costs and entertainment).
 It’s best to eliminate debt prior to retirement so you are not unnecessarily cutting into your income.

-Here’s some general guidance on how to prioritize your debt reduction plan:
+Here are some general guidance on how to prioritize your debt reduction plan:

 1. Eliminate high-interest debt first – truly dig in and eliminate it.
 Credit card debt is the top example, don’t let this one follow you into retirement.
 You may need to revise your current spending habits to free up cash to pay down debt.